-Each of the three scripts (create\bacula\database, make\bacula\tables, and grant\bacula\privileges) allows the addition of a command line argument.
+Each of the three scripts (create_bacula_database, make_bacula_tables, and grant_bacula_privileges) allows the addition of a command line argument.
 This can be useful for specifying the user name.
 For example, you might need to add -h hostname to the command line to specify a remote database server.

 To take a closer look at the access privileges that you have setup with the above, you can do:

 '''

-PostgreSQL-directory/bin/psql --command \\dp bacula
+PostgreSQL-directory/bin/psql --command \dp bacula

 '''

-Also, I had an authorization problem with the password.
-In the end, I had to modify my pg\hba.conf file (in /var/lib/pgsql/data on my machine in /var/lib/postgresql/8.x on others, and in /etc/postgres/8.x/main on still others - what a mess!) from:
+For people who are not Postgresql experts, it is sometimes difficult to get the authorization working correctly with Bacula.
+One simple, but not recommended way, to authorize Bacula is to modify your pg_hba.conf file (in /var/lib/pgsql/data or in /var/lib/postgresql/8.x or in /etc/postgres/8.x/main on other distributions) from:

 '''

-local all all ident sameuser to local all all trust
+local all all ident sameuser

+to

+local all all trust

 '''

-This solved the problem for me, but it is not always a good thing to do from a security standpoint.
-However, it allowed me to run my regression scripts without having a password.
+This is a quick way to solve the problem, but it is not always a good thing to do from a security standpoint.
+However, it allows one to run my regression scripts without having a password.
 A more secure way to perform database authentication is with md5 password hashes.
-Begin by editing the pg\hba.conf file, and above the existing "local" and "host" lines, add the line:
+Begin by editing the pg_hba.conf file, and above the existing local and host lines, add the line: